 The history of Western New York’s European settlement is fraught with interconnected events and relationships, including some between several well-known characters.

-The full article is available in the Fall 2018 Issue, or online with the purchase of:
+The full content is available in the Fall 2018 Issue, or online with the purchase of:

 If you have already purchased the product above, you can Sign In to access it.

 Early in his career, future governor William H. Seward had to institute a regime of palliative measures in order to quell the axe-wielding settlers' riot against the Holland Land Company when their farms were threatened with imminent foreclosure.